 This plan is designed to be flexible.
-As such, it is important to consider whether new documents, services, and technologies need to be made available for LEP persons from monitoring changes in demographics and types of services.
+As such, it is important to consider if new documents, services, and technologies need to be made available for LEP persons from monitoring changes in demographics and types of services.
 LTD will update the LEP as required by U.S. DOT.
-At a minimum, the plan will be reviewed and updated yearly, using 5-year American Community Survey estimates, or when it is clear that higher concentrations of LEP individuals are present in the LTD service area.
+At a minimum, the plan will be reviewed and updated every three years using five-year American Community Survey estimates or when it is clear that higher concentrations of LEP individuals are present in the LTD service area.